thePantz/serenitybdd-cucumber-multidevice/README.md

 # SerenityBDD, Cucumber, and Multiple Devices

-By Default, Serenity does not provide a way to assign a specific driver configuration to a specific actor when using Cucumber For example, when testing a chat application.
+By Default, Serenity does not provide a way to assign a specific driver configuration to a specific actor when using Cucumber.
+For example, when testing a chat application.
 One user is on Desktop, the other is on Mobile.
 This project shows my approach to using multiple devices with SerenityBDD.